The Ultimate List of Mystery Books for 2024

 This British mystery book takes place at Oxford University in the 1980s when a socialite is murdered.
 Ursula Flowerbutton, an English country girl, is trying to investigate the murder for the college paper while trying to befriend the glamorous crowd.

 It’s a comedic spoof and the outfit descriptions alone had me giggling.
 I hope it becomes a series of mystery books because I would love to read more of Flowerbutton and her Sloane Ranger friends.
-The secret societies and prestigious schools make this one of our lighter dark academia books set in college and as historical mysteries go, this is a really fun pick.
+The secret societies and prestigious schools make this one of our lighter dark academia books set in college.
+It’s just a really fun pick.

 But while she offers to help Mr. Bingley find the real culprit of the murder he’s been accused of, she ends up butting heads with her rival, Mr. Darcy of Pemberley and Associates.

-This delightful take on the classic story was a refreshing and fun historical mystery book.
-I look forward to reading the rest of the ya historical fiction retellings in this series.
+This delightful take on the classic story was a refreshing and fun book.
+I look forward to reading the rest of this series.

 Love Historical Fiction?
 We do too!
 That’s why we created the Ultimate List of Historical Fiction!